 Tuesdays, 7:30pm–9:00pm, Address: 14328 32nd Ave NE Seattle WA 98125, Apt C4

 Class is every Tuesday, including minor holidays.
 The class session closest to/following the New Moon is devoted to the practice known as Zikr.
 The whole evening is engaging this practice, and it is often very musical, something like the practice of kirtan in the Yoga tradition, but working more with energy and a more “inward” focus.
-The next Zikr evenings are June 4th, July 2nd, and July 30th, 2019.
-Come with something you wish to affirm for the period of the new moon cycle.

 Click or tap here to download an iCalendar file to your device.
 Open the downloaded file and Save.
 This event will automatically be added to your calendar if you have a smartphone or a desktop calendar that reads iCal format.